kubernetes-sigs/external-dns/README.md

 `--dry-run` could be replaced with `EXTERNAL_DNS_DRY_RUN=1`, or `--registry txt` could be replaced with `EXTERNAL_DNS_REGISTRY=txt`.

+## There are two ways of running ExternalDNS:
+* Deploying to a Cluster
+* Running Locally

 ## Deploying to a Cluster

 The following tutorials are provided: